Constraints Research Group - Home

 In all our research we aim to achieve new insights by understanding and reasoning about the abstract structure of the problems we are dealing with.
 This approach has led to a number of significant advances in the field.
 For example, we have identified a wide variety of conditions which make particular types of constraint satisfaction problem easy to solve.
 This work is important theoretically, because it sheds new light on the complexity of some classical computational problems.
 It is also important in practice, because it leads to the design of more efficient algorithms for many types of problem.

 Together with Andrei Krokhin we organised an international workshop in Oxford on the Mathematics of Constraint Satisfaction as part of the Logic and Algorithms programme at the Isaac Newton Institute.
 The web-site for this workshop has lecture slides for the tutorials and other talks given at the workshop, as well as a list of open problems.
-This workshop inspired a series of workshops on mathematical aspects of Constraint Satisfaction including Dagstuhl (2006), Nashville (2007), Szeged (2007), Palo Alto (2008), Edinburgh (2008), Dagstuhl (2009), Cambridge (2010), Toronto (2011), Dagstuhl (2012), and Banff (2014).
+This workshop inspired a series of workshops on mathematical aspects of Constraint Satisfaction including Dagstuhl (2006), Nashville (2007), Szeged (2007), Palo Alto (2008), Edinburgh (2008), Dagstuhl (2009), Cambridge (2010), Toronto (2011), Dagstuhl (2012), Banff (2014), and Dagstuhl (2015).

 Our theoretical research is currently focussed on the following problems:

 Problems with constraints are generally hard to solve efficiently, but we have shown that mathematical properties of the constraints can be used to identify special classes that are easier to solve.
 This work makes use of tools from algebra, logic and graph theory.

 - Soft Constraints

 Many problems are better modelled with soft constraints, which allow different levels of desirability to be associated with different combinations of values.
 We are developing new mathematical tools to study the computational complexity and expressive power of soft constraints.